gsl-lite/gsl-lite/README.md

-not_null<>: Allows to compare less than or equal to another not_null of the same type not_null<>: Allows to compare greater than another not_null of the same type not_null<>: Allows to compare greater than or equal to another not_null of the same type not_null<>: Allows to check whether object is valid not_null<>: Allows to compare equal to a raw pointer of the same type not_null<>: Allows to compare unequal to a raw pointer of the same type not_null<>: Allows to compare less than a raw pointer of the same type
+not_null<>: Allows to compare less than or equal to another not_null of the same type not_null<>: Allows to compare greater than another not_null of the same type not_null<>: Allows to compare greater than or equal to another not_null of the same type not_null<>: Allows to compare equal to a raw pointer of the same type not_null<>: Allows to compare unequal to a raw pointer of the same type not_null<>: Allows to compare less than a raw pointer of the same type